CdrJohannsen/small_hello_world/Readme.md

 # Small Hello World
-This is me trying to create a small binary that prints "Hello World!" to sdtout
+This is me trying to create a small binary that prints "Hello World!" to stdout